JS SDK

 The SDK supports the following events for which you can add relevant event listeners -

-: Event is initiated whenever the Relayer connection is started.
+: Event is initiated whenever the Relayer connection is started.close

 : Event is initiated whenever the Relayer connection is closed.